Licence fees on internet giants key to saving our voices: Joyce

 "The advertising revenue is still out there, it just can't seem to get to regional media direct - that's the problem."

-The former deputy prime minister's comments come after regional media outlets Prime, Southern Cross Austero and ACM (the owner of this masthead) launched the Save Our Voices campaign.
+The former deputy prime minister's comments come after regional media outlets Prime, WIN Network, Southern Cross Austereo and ACM, the publisher of this masthead, launched the Save Our Voices campaign.

 The campaign, championed by veteran TV journalist Ray Martin, seeks to bring about federal regulatory change to allow companies to form alliances, or merge, so they can more effectively compete against international and metropolitan media companies.